deathnmind/satus-velox/notes/nextcloud.md

 ## Docker

 If using the Docker of Nextcloud open an interactive command line into the container as the user running Nextcloud:
-`docker exec -it -u 33 nextcloud /bin/bash`
+`docker exec -it -u www-data nextcloud /bin/bash`
 Once inside the container run the `occ` command from `/var/www/html/occ`

 ## Base installation